OatsRx/pokemon-card-selling-site/README.md

 The custom CSS of the site will need a review soon as some elements are not aligned properly with each other and some interfere with existing Boostrap styles.

 HTML, CSS, JavaScript and Python code have all been tested for formatting through their respective validators.
+During develoment there were issues with webhooks not performing properly.
+This is a known issue and will have to be revised before the app is released fully.

 ## Deployment
 Source code for this application was sent to Github during development and linked to Heroku through a master branch